Integration web and app data contributes to a 360-degree customer view

 Result

-The integration of the web and app data in Tealium contributes to the 360-degree customer view.
-With the help of Consent stitching, Univé can manage marketing campaigns better more efficiently and offer users a personalised experience.
+The integration of the web and app data in Tealium server-side contributes to the 360-degree customer view.
+With the help of Consent stitching, Univé can manage marketing campaigns more efficiently and offer users a personalised experience.
 For example, Univé can provide customers who have already taken out insurance with information about service and the possibility of claiming damages.
 The customer will no longer receive marketing messages about taking out new car insurance.

 This customer experience contributes to Univé's mission: to offer a personalised experience on all available channels.
 In the future we will also apply this personal user experience in the app.